observablehq/plot/docs/marks/raster.md

 ```
 :::

-Finally, you can use the _random-walk_ method.
-It is based on the following idea: to estimate the value at a given location ⟨*x*, *y*⟩, we first check if that location is touching one of the data points (_i.e._, is at a distance lesser than 0.5 pixel).
-If that is the case, we use the value at that point, and stop.
-Otherwise, we make a small step in a random direction, and repeat the process.
-To make this reasonably performant, this intuition is implemented with the [walk on spheres](https://observablehq.com/@fil/walk-on-spheres) algorithm, limited to 2 consecutive jumps.
+Finally, the _random-walk_ interpolator assigns the value at each grid location simply by taking a random walk that stops after reaching a minimum distance from any sample!
+The interpolator uses the [walk on spheres](https://observablehq.com/@fil/walk-on-spheres) algorithm, limited to 2 consecutive jumps.

 :::plot defer
 ```js